Dosage form: tablet, film coated

 Table 1 lists adverse reactions that occurred in at least 2% of Riluzole-treated patients (50 mg twice daily) in pooled Study 1 and 2, and at a higher rate than placebo.

-The following adverse reactions have been identified during postapproval use of Riluzole.
+The following adverse reactions have been identified during postapproval use of Riluzole tablets.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 - Renal tubular impairment